-AN INTERVIEW WITH KENNY POLSON – JAZZ SAXOPHONIST +
+AN INTERVIEW WITH KENNEY POLSON – JAZZ SAXOPHONIST

 Kenney Polson is a Jazz saxophonist, accomplished composer and educator.
 Based in the Pacific Northwest, he has lived and performed in over 50 countries.
 Known widely as a smooth jazz artist, his seasoned musical style incorporates Latin, classical, New Age, rhythm & blues, funk and gospel influences. – resting on a firm foundation of straight-ahead jazz.